-3. Procurement Mechanisms and Methods
+Procurement Mechanisms and Methods

 - 3.1.
 The standard mechanisms for procurement will be: - a) procurement card; or - b) purchase order. - 3.2.
 More than one person will be involved in, and responsible for, each transaction.
 Appropriate authorisations must be obtained and documented. - 3.3.
 The standard methods for procurement will be: - a) request for quote; or - b) request for tender. - 3.4.
 Council may also seek Eol's where: - a) there are likely to be many tenderers; - b) tendering will be costly or the procurement is complex and Council does not wish to impose the costs of preparing full tenders on all tenderers; - c) there is uncertainty as to the willingness and/or interest of suppliers to offer the required procurement; or - d) Council requires advice from the market regarding how best to address a particular need. - 3.5.
-Council may also: - a) establish panel contracts for a set period of time under agreed terms and conditions; - b) choose to enter into eligible Government contracts including State Purchase Contracts, VicFleet and the Construction Supplier register and other contracts that may be prescribed by the regulations; and - c) choose to enter into contracts with Procurement Australia and the Municipal Association of Victoria. - 3.6.
-A minimum of one quote can be sought from the contracts specified in Section 3.5 providing:
+Council may also: - a) establish panel contracts for a set period of time under agreed terms and conditions; - b) choose to enter into contracts with Procurement Australia and the Municipal Association of Victoria; and - c) choose to enter into eligible Government (and agency) contracts including State Purchase Contracts, VicFleet and the Construction Supplier register and other contracts that may be prescribed by the regulations. - 3.6.
+Quotations can be sought from the contracts specified in Section 3.5 a) and b) providing:

-- a) a value for money assessment was undertaken; - b) the procurement does not exceed \$300,000; - c) it was established through a public tender or two stage expression of interest process; and - d) the CEO has given permission for the contract to be used in this manner, and this decision has been published on Council's website.
+- a) a value for money assessment was undertaken; - b) the following quotation rules are adhered to: - (i) procurement up to the value of \$300,000 requires minimum one quotation; - (ii) procurement between \$300,001 and \$1,000,000 requires three quotations to be sought; - (iii) any procurement greater \$1,000,001 requires three quotations to be sought. - c) it was established through a public tender or two stage expression of interest process; and - d) the CEO has given permission for the contract to be used in this manner, and this decision has been published on Council's website.